π₯·π» Using Plugins

 teardown()is called for each plugin, sequentially in array order.

-Existing Pluginsβ
+Official Pluginsβ

-- @pokujs/shared-resources β Share state, servers, database connections, and more between parallel test files.
+- @pokujs/shared-resources: Share state, servers, database connections, and more between parallel test files.
 See the documentation.

 tip